-It’s not a blog because it’s not using any blogging software, per-se, just some elbow grease and a few scripts that I’ve to cobbled together into a mostly-working, glue–and–popsicle-sticks publishing platform to unleash upon the world like some Lovecraftian horror.
+It’s not a blog because it’s not using any blogging software, per-se, just some elbow grease and a few scripts that I’ve to cobbled together into a mostly-working, typo-laden, glue–and–popsicle-sticks publishing platform to unleash upon the world like some Lovecraftian horror.
 Or not.
 I may be busy.

 Simple products are fashionable these days, especially when it comes to media consumption.
-Even I’ve been known to write a Medium post upon occasion, but I didn’t set out to build this as a monument to simplicity.
-This isn’t that type of place and I’m not that type of fella; things are always a bit messier than that in real life.
+Even I’ve been known to write a post on Medium dot com upon occasion, but I didn’t set out to build this as a monument to simplicity.
+No, this just isn’t that type of place and I’m not that type of fella; things are always a bit messier than that in real life.

 So as it stands, this is just a barely functioning, loosely coherent website with weird cursor effects1 (unless I’ve gotten bored and removed them) and superfluous footnotes2 (I probably haven’t removed these.)

 So why go through all the trouble to build this in the first place?
 Why not just use Medium?